Skip to main content

 Provisioning

-ReductStore provides an HTTP API to create and configure resources such as buckets or access tokens.
+ReductStore provides an HTTP API to create and configure resources such as buckets, access tokens or replication tasks.
 However, if you are following an Infrastructure as Code (IaC) approach, you may want to provision resources at the deployment stage and ensure that they can't be modified or deleted using the HTTP API.
-You can use the following environment variables to do this:

 NameDefaultDescription